zetaops/pyoko/README.md

 #### Developer Notes ####

-- Do not use Protocol Buffers in development, it doesn't give proper descriptions for server side errors.
+\- Do not use Protocol Buffers in development, it doesn't give proper descriptions for server side errors.

 #### Tests ####

-Tests needs a locally running Riak instance at port 8098.

 Create a bucket type named models and activate it with following commands: